• Skip to primary navigation

 Vietnamese Rotisserie Chicken (Ga Roti) features juicy chicken in a savory sauce with a hint of sweetness.
 Serve it with rice for a filling dinner.

-5 from 2 votes
+5 from 3 votes

-Prep Time: 10 minutes
+Prep: 10 minutes

-Cook Time: 30 minutes
+Cook: 30 minutes

-Total Time: 1 hour 10 minutes
+Total: 1 hour 10 minutes

 Servings: 3 people